koto-moya/Stochastic-Gradient-Descent/README.md

 ## Running the code

-Clone the repo and run `pip install -r requirements.txt`
+Clone the repo and run `pip3 install -r requirements.txt` in the command line

+then run `python3 COS_SGD.py`

+Expand the window for better viewing experience.
+You can also edit the frame rate to move faster or slower throughout the descent.